 Do you feel that you are dragging yourself to work every morning?
 Do you constantly check on the time for your next break at work?
-Does the only thing that excites in your day is for you to go home and leave your office?
+Does the only thing that excites your day is for you to go home and leave your office?
+Are you planning to make a career change?

 If you are unmotivated to do your work, maybe it is time for you to find a new career.
 But before you submit your resignation and take chances finding another career for you, you should think carefully if you are making the right decision.
 There are things that you should consider before changing a career.